dglaeser/gridformat/paper/paper.md

 full interoperability with their data structures by implementing a few traits classes (see discussion below).
 This enables users of both simulation frameworks and hand-written codes to write their data into standard file formats with minimal effort and without significant runtime or memory overhead.
-In fact, `GridFormat` comes with out-of-the-box support for data structures of several widely-used frameworks, namely `Dune`, `Deal.II`, `FenicsX`, `MFEM` and [CGAL](TODO:LINK).
+In fact, `GridFormat` comes with out-of-the-box support for data structures of several widely-used frameworks, namely `Dune`, `Deal.II`, `FenicsX`, `MFEM` and `CGAL` [@cgal; @cgal_web].

 # Statement of Need

 `GridFormat` addresses the issue of duplicate implementation efforts for I/O across different simulation frameworks.
 By utilizing `GridFormat` as an underlying tool, framework developers can easily provide their users with access to additional file formats.
 Moreover, instead of implementing support for new formats within the framework, developers can integrate them into `GridFormat`, thereby making them available to all other frameworks that utilize it.
 In addition to benefiting framework developers and users, the generic implementation of `GridFormat` also serves researchers with custom simulation codes.

-Three key requirements governed the design of `GridFormat`: seamless integration, minimal runtime and memory overhead, and support for MPI.
+Three key requirements governed the design of `GridFormat`: seamless integration, minimal runtime and memory overhead, and support for `MPI`.
 Given that C++ is widely used in simulation codes, we selected it as the programming language such that `GridFormat` can be used natively.
-It is lightweight, header-only, free of mandatory dependencies, and supports [CMake](TODO:CITE) features that allow for automatic integration of `GridFormat` in downstream projects.
+It is lightweight, header-only, free of mandatory dependencies, and supports CMake [@cmake_web] features that allow for automatic integration of `GridFormat` in downstream projects.

 # Concept